 "We're using advanced computational biology to model the effects of genetic changes linked with dementia."
 Georgina Menzies

-A Sêr Cymru Fellow, Dr Georgina Menzies joined the UK DRI in Cardiff in 2018.
+A Sêr Cymru Fellow, Dr Georgina Menzies joined Cardiff University in 2018.
 She originally studied forensic science, before obtaining her PhD from Swansea University where she developed a molecular dynamics platform for DNA analysis.
 Bringing skills in mathematical modelling and large data sets, Georgina will research the genetics of Alzheimer’s disease and other neurodegenerative diseases.

 1. At a glance

 Modelling the impact of genetic changes linked with dementia

 Through: Sêr Cymru II Fellowship

 We each have an estimated 20,000 genes that contain the information needed to make functional molecules called proteins.
 Proteins are large, complex molecules that play fundamental structural, functional, and regulatory roles in our body’s tissues and organs.

 Most cases of dementia are complex and are caused by a combination of genetic, environmental and lifestyle factors.
 Using powerful new approaches involving sequencing the DNA of many thousands of people, researchers are identifying many of the genetic variations that can influence a person’s risk of getting different neurodegenerative diseases but don’t guarantee it.
 Studying the function of these risk genes is fuelling our understanding of the biological processes that contribute to disease development.
 But in many cases, these genetic variations are subtle changes – and scientists don’t understand their functional impact.